JadenLabs/rproj/README.md

 -   Keep track of your projects
 -   Open projects quickly in VSC or file explorer - just type the name
+-   Open a terminal for your project fast
+-   Run code for your projects easily

 ## Installation